Christ-Mind-Teachings/cmi-jsb/_til/chap18.md

 real and lasting Health for you to experience.

 And now, My Child, draw close.
-For I AM now going to tell you the means of obtaining all these things - Health, Prosperity, Happiness, Union, Peace.
+For I AM now going to tell you the means of obtaining all these things &ndash; Health, Prosperity, Happiness, Union, Peace.

 In the following words lies hidden the Great Secret.
 Blessed be you who find it.

 Be still!
-And KNOW, -- I AM, -- GOD.
+And KNOW, &mdash; I AM, &mdash; GOD.

 KNOW I AM in you.
 KNOW I AM you.
 KNOW I AM your LIFE.
 KNOW All Wisdom, All Love, All Power abides in this Life, which is flowing freely through your entire being NOW.

-I AM the LIFE, I AM the INTELLIGENCE, I AM the POWER in all Substance, -- in all the cells of your body; in the cells of all mineral, vegetable and animal matter; in fire, water and air; in Sun, Moon and Stars.
+I AM the LIFE, I AM the INTELLIGENCE, I AM the POWER in all Substance, in all the cells of your body; in the cells of all mineral, vegetable and animal matter; in fire, water and air; in Sun, Moon and Stars.
 I AM that in you and in them which IS.
-Their consciousness is One with

-your consciousness, and All is My Consciousness.
-Through My Consciousness in them All that they have or are is yours -- for the asking.
+Their consciousness is One with your consciousness, and All is My Consciousness.
+Through My Consciousness in them All that they have or are is yours &ndash; for the asking.

 Speak in the Consciousness of your Oneness with Me.